 Wet or Dry Learning Activities

-If your child learns best by SEEING the difference between wet and dry:
+If your child learns best by FEELING the difference between wet and dry:

-- Consider PULL-UPS® Training Pants with Learning Designs® that fade when wet to help your child potty train by showing the difference between wet and dry.
-Start with the Fun-With-Fading demo to help your child get familiar with how PULL-UPS® Training Pants with Learning Designs® work:
+- Use PULL-UPS® Training Pants with Wetness Liner to help your child potty train by feeling the difference between wet and dry.

-Next, try out the Touch & Feel activities to see if feeling the difference works best for your Big Kid®.
+- Next, try out the Take-a-Look activities to see if feeling the difference works best for your Big Kid®.